Reinventing the Automobile

 This book provides a long-overdue vision for a new automobile era.
 The cars we drive today follow the same underlying design principles as the Model Ts of a hundred years ago and the tail-finned sedans of fifty years ago.
 In the twenty-first century, cars are still made for twentieth-century purposes.
-They're well suited for conveying multiple passengers over long distances at high speeds, but inefficient for providing personal mobility within cities—where most of the world's people now live.
+They are inefficient for providing personal mobility within cities—where most of the world's people now live.
 In this pathbreaking book, William Mitchell and two industry experts reimagine the automobile, describing vehicles of the near future that are green, smart, connected, and fun to drive.
 They roll out four big ideas that will make this both feasible and timely.

 The fundamental reinvention of the automobile won't be easy, but it is an urgent necessity—to make urban mobility more convenient and sustainable, to make cities more livable, and to help bring the automobile industry out of crisis.

 HardcoverOut of Print ISBN: 9780262013826 240 pp. | 8 in x 8 in 84 b&w illus.

 Paperback$24.95 T ISBN: 9780262528450 240 pp. | 8 in x 8 in 84 b&w illus.

 The content is intelligent, well laid out, entertaining, understandable, and approachable...Often, works about the future of the automobile industry are just tools to express idealistic beliefs or anti-industry sentiments.
 This book is refreshing because the authors understand the whole package in terms of current problems, and their solutions, and succinctly present a glimpse of a future (and a present) that people can feel good about.